MvvmFx/InterwayDocs/README.md

 - Translate all resources in all 4 languages - done
 - Add language combobox to Wisej version. - done

-#### When you build the solution in Release mode, there will be 3 folder
-with ready to run versions:
+#### When you build the solution in Release mode, at the root level there will be 3 folders with ready to run versions:
 - WebSite
 - WebStandalone
 - WinForms